Clinical Practicum Information

 Yes, our psychiatric mental health NP programs are entirely online.
 The Health Assessment and Mental Health Assessment courses each have a required trip to campus for one or two days each, which are usually scheduled together during the term before your yearlong clinical practicum begins.

 Some of the courses in our graduate nursing core and advanced practice nursing core are offered in several formats (online, in class, and compressed).
 Compressed courses are guided online but include an extended visit to campus (usually over a weekend).
 You may work with your advisor to meet your needs in this area.

 You need to understand what ANCC requires for certification as well as what your state requires for licensure.
-You should contact your state nursing association to inquire about state licensing requirements.
+You should contact your state nursing association and Board of Higher Education to inquire about state licensing requirements.
 Here is URL for the list of state nursing associations: http://nursingworld.org/cmas/listuri.cfm

 No. Almost everything is asynchronous, which means you can log on any time day or night.
 You should be aware that some exams must be taken online as scheduled so watch for those schedules.

 The online courses work in much the same structure as in-class courses.
 You register for a term and follow the pace set by the instructor and structure of the course.
 In lieu of in-person lectures, faculty provides instructor notes and activities that are designed to guide the student through and deepen their understanding of the material.
 As with traditional formats, there are assigned readings.
 Most courses also include asynchronous chat sessions that allow students to post questions and responses to each other and to the instructors.
 Some activities include a guided interactive component, similar to classroom discussions.
 If a class has exams as part of its evaluation mechanism, those exams are taken online.